 The days of their US$10-20 rooms are long gone.
 Hoang Trinh's room rate is a stretch for backpackers but the front-facing rooms and the second-floor breakfast balcony look straight over a magnificent Confucius temple on busy Tran Hung Dao.
 However, being set back on quiet Le Quy Don lane, you are away from the bustle.
 Slip down a little alley opposite and you'll come out in the quieter, artsy side of the Japanese Bridge.

 Rooms are old-fashioned, solid and tidy.
 They come with WiFi, air-con, vanity/desk, sitting area and flatscreen TV.
 The tile bathroom has a sink with countertop and a bathtub/shower combo.

+As for value for money, we do think it is slightly on the high side.
+For example, bicycles are not provided.
+Then again, not many other budget hotels have staff lined up waiting to receive you with such a warm reception.
 The hotel attracts a mixed and slightly older crowd.
-If you are looking for more of a party hotel then you need to head for Ba Trieu Street which has a glut of overpriced, windowless hotels and cheap bars.
-The atmosphere at Hoang Trinh is far more family orientated, with staff throwing weekly complimentary dinners for guests.
-It’s more green tea than rice wine, a one-star operation with four-star staff happy to go the extra mile.
+If you are looking for a party hotel or to save money, then you'll probably head to Ba Trieu Street which has a glut of overpriced but cheaper windowless hotels.
+The atmosphere at Hoang Trinh is far more guest-oriented, a one-star hotel with four-star staff happy to go the extra mile.

-Last updated on 18th June, 2014.
+Last updated on 19th September, 2016.